Historic Leschi Home

 from the Dwell Magazine article:

-The house was originally built in 1904 by David Kaufman, a Jewish tailor and merchant who owned twelve acres that would later be platted as the Kaufman Addition.
+The house was originally built in 1904 by David Kauffman, a Jewish tailor and merchant who owned twelve acres that would later be platted as the Kauffman Addition.
 For decades, the home served as a single-family residence with details such as deep front window seats and a bronze figurine holding a torch on the staircase newel post.
 From the 1950s onward, the building underwent a succession of changes, becoming an elderly care center, a Buddhist retreat and bookstore, and finally, a series of individual rooms for rent, with every door besides the kitchen fitted with a lock.

 "Even through all those interruptions, there was a grandeur and a scale that was really obvious in it," says Matthew.
 After purchasing the property, they reached out to friend and architect Ian Butcher, founding partner of Best Practice Architecture, for a collaborative remodel.